Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Abstract

 \section{Abstract}

-We give asymptotics for the number of isomorphism classes of elliptic curves over arbitrary number fields with certain prescribed level structures.
-In particular, we count the number of points of bounded height on many genus zero modular curves, including the cases of $\mcX(N)$ for $N\in\{1,2,3,4,5\}$, $\mcX_1(N)$ for $N\in\{1,2,\dots,10,12\}$, and $\mcX_0(N)$ for $N\in\{1,2,4,6,8,9,12,16,18\}$.
-In all cases we give an asymptotic with an expression for the leading coefficient, and in many cases we also give a power savings error term.
-Our results for counting points on modular curves follow from more general results for counting points of bounded height on weighted projective spaces.
+Asymptotics are given for the number of rational points in the domain of a morphism of weighted projective stacks whose images have bounded height and satisfy a (possibly infinite) set of local conditions.
+As a consequence we obtain results for counting elliptic curves over number fields with prescribed level structures, including the cases of $\Gamma(N)$ for $N\in\{1,2,3,4,5\}$, $\Gamma_1(N)$ for $N\in\{1,2,\dots,10,12\}$, and $\Gamma_0(N)$ for $N\in\{1,2,4,6,8,9,12,16,18\}$.
+In all cases we give an asymptotic with an expression for the leading coefficient, and in many cases we also give a power-saving error term.